The Office of Sustainability will support projects across diverse work areas:

 The Sustainability Officer provided guest lectures to over 20 courses, ranging from upper-division Business classes to freshmen seminar classes.

-Senior students completed capstone research projects on permaculture, alternative energies, and native landscaping, and made recommendations for the College.
+Senior students completed capstone research projects on permaculture, alternative energies, and native landscaping, and made recommendations for MCU.

 Engagement & Communication